 4.1 By letter of 19 April 1999, the State party made its submission on the admissibility and merits of the communication.
 It contests the author’s version of the events leading to the author’s arrest and presents them as follows.
 On 29 April 1996, in Budapest, three plainclothes policemen saw two men in a tram, one asking a woman a question while the other unzipped her handbag and put his hand into her bag.
 When the policemen signalled to the woman what was going on the two men suddenly jumped off the tram.
 The woman told the policemen that although she had a purse in a different part of her bag, she only had papers in the part into which one of the men put his hand.
 Having got off the tram at the next stop, the policemen caught the two men, handcuffed them by physical force and took them to the police station.
 Through an interpreter the order for arrest was communicated to them against which they both lodged a complaint.

-4.2 On 30 April 1996, through an interpreter, the author and his friend were charged as suspects of attempted theft.
+4.2 On 30 April 1996, the author and his friend were charged by the police with attempted theft and informed of the charges by an interpreter.
 The investigating authorities ordered a defence counsel for each alleged victim.
 The defence counsel failed to appear either at the police interrogation or the detention hearing.
 They appeared only at the “presentation of the files” when the investigations were closed by the police and the case was referred to the prosecution’s office.

 4.3 On admissibility, the State party submits that the author’s claim of a violation of article 13 is inadmissible for failure to exhaust domestic remedies.
 When the order for expulsion was communicated to the author, through an interpreter, he was also informed of the fact that the decision was subject to appeal but that the appeal did not have suspensive effect for the execution of the decision.
 As he failed to exercise his right to appeal, he prevented the State from the opportunity of fully inquiring and redressing any alleged violations.
 The State party also submits that if the author had been unsuccessful in his appeal he could have then sought judicial review of this decision.
 On the author’s claim that he had been deceived on the possibility of appealing the expulsion order, the State party submits that the author never brought this issue to the attention of the authorities and, considering the presence of a representative from the Ukrainian Embassy during this incident, such a complaint would have been easy to substantiate.